kurmamurali/rewardscalculator/README.md

-In order to run this Project, ome need to run server and other is react app.
+In order to run rewards calculator app, one need to run server and other is react app.

 Please find below commands to run the project

 React App: